Practical and emotional help following a stay in hospital

 What does the service offer?

-We offer practical and emotional help following a stay in hospital, focusing on older people who do not have other support, such as family or friends nearby.
+We offer short-term support for older people living with long-term health conditions, focusing on older people who do not have other support, such as family or friends nearby.

 - pick up prescriptions and collect groceries